chiragdhunna/uber_eats_clone/README.md

 # Uber Eats Clone

 Welcome to the **Uber Eats Clone** project!
 This is a full-featured mobile application that mimics the core functionality of Uber Eats, built with **React Native** using the **Expo Bare Workflow**.
-It supports custom native modules, Firebase integration, and is set up for production-ready Android builds with Kotlin, Java 17, and Gradle 8.10+.
+It supports custom native modules, minimal Firebase integration for order tracking and distribution, and is set up for production-ready Android builds with Kotlin, Java 17, and Gradle 8.10+.

 ---